Kinesiology and Sport Sciences, Master of Arts in Education

 Offered by Department of Kinesiology and Sport Sciences

-The Kinesiology and Sport Sciences Master’s program has two areas of emphasis: Sport Management or Coaching and Sport Performance.
+The Kinesiology and Sport Sciences Master’s program has two areas of emphasis: Coaching and Sport Performance or Health Promotion.
 Students may select one to pursue.

 4+1 Option

 The Kinesiology and Sport Sciences Master’s program offers two separate options for entry and matriculation through one graduate program.
 The first option is to complete a 4-year undergraduate program, plus a 1-year graduate program (4+1).
-The undergraduate degrees available within this option are in Exercise Science or Sport and Recreation Management.
-Students in the Exercise Science program will apply for the Coaching and Sport Performance emphasis for their graduate degree.
-Students in the Sport and Recreation Management program will apply for the Sport Management emphasis for their graduate degree.
-All planning to do the 4+1 program will apply for it in their junior year (6th or 7th semester).
-Those admitted will begin 6 dual credits of graduate work in their senior year.
+The undergraduate degree available within this option is Exercise Science.
+Students planning to do the 4+1 program will apply for it in their junior year (6th or 7th semester).
+Those admitted may begin 9 dual credits of graduate work in their senior year.
 These credits count towards both the undergraduate and graduate degrees.
 Students will complete their 1-year graduate program after completing the undergraduate degree.

 Traditional MAE Option